 It’s so easy, I can have these whipped up and in the oven in 5 minutes.
 There are two tricks to this recipe- the Schar Gluten Free Puff Pastry (which is God’s gift to Celiac’s) and ricotta cheese.

 I’m sure Panera doesn’t use ricotta, but they should!
 It helps the egg set up perfectly and provides a wonderful texture that reheats like a dream.
-You don’t actually taste the ricotta, my husband will not eat dishes with ricotta and he says you can’t even tell it’s in there!
+You don’t actually taste the ricotta (which you can make yourself using this Ricotta Cheese recipe from Texan Erin!), my husband will not eat dishes with ricotta and he says you can’t even tell it’s in there!

 Mix in sharp cheddar, parmesan, and ham and you just can’t go wrong.
 If you prefer veggies to ham, go for it.